cyclr/docs/pages/v2/05-application-connectors/information/netsuite-information.md

 </section>
 <section class="card">

 ## NetSuite Saved Search to return 1000+ records

-To retrieve more than 1,000 records, you will need to create a **Saved Search** in NetSuite, and then use the appropriate **Run (object) Saved Search** Method in the NetSuite Connector for the type of data you're returning, e.g. **Run Contact Saved Search**.
+To retrieve more than 1,000 records, you need to create a **Saved Search** in NetSuite and use the appropriate **Run (object) Saved Search** method in the NetSuite Connector for the type of data you're returning.
+For example, to return contacts, you can use the **Run Contact Saved Search** method.

-Your Saved Search should have criteria set for what you wish to retrieve and return only the ID values of the objects.
-The RESTlet will then retrieve the full objects for them before returning that data when called by Cyclr.
+Set your **Saved Search** criteria to the data you want to receive so it only returns the ID values of the objects.
+When Cyclr calls the search, RESTlet retrieves the full objects for the objects before it returns the data.

 You can find instructions for setting up a Saved Search in the [NetSuite Documentation](https://docs.oracle.com/cloud/latest/netsuitecs_gs/NSSRC/NSSRC.pdf#%5B%7B%22num%22%3A1548%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C90%2C723.6%2Cnull%5D).